Volkswagen e-Golf running costs

-The e-Golf looks relatively expensive in the range price lists, but it's eligible for the Government’s Plug-In Car Grant, meaning you shouldn’t have to cough up more than £30,000 to get behind the wheel.
+The e-Golf looks relatively expensive in the range price lists, but it's eligible for the Government’s Plug-In Car Grant and was recently discounted, so you can get behind the wheel for just over £27,500.
 There’s also the cost of installing a wallbox charger to consider: this also attracts a government grant, but will still cost you between £300 and £1,000 depending on how fast you want to charge.

 You can buy a Nissan Leaf or the smaller Renault ZOE for quite a few thousand pounds less, but neither has the badge appeal of the Golf, nor the build quality typically associated with Volkswagen.
 You can buy a Toyota Prius Plug-In for similar money, or spend quite a few thousand more on a BMW i3.
 That makes the e-Golf look pretty solid value, as it’s definitely among the class leaders for both usability and desirability.

 Once you’ve taken the plunge, it’s time to enjoy the rewards.
 Even a full charge should cost less than a fiver with average overnight electricity rates lower than 15p per kWh – and if you’ve only driven 30 miles, you’ll spend a lot less than that.
 It’s not quite motoring for pennies, but it’s not far off.

 The picture is even rosier if you’re a company-car user, as the Benefit-in-Kind company-car tax rate of 13% for 2018/19 is a massive saving over the 28% BiK charged by HMRC for driving a similarly priced Golf GTD with its 122g/km of CO2.
 The e-Golf’s BiK rate will go up to 16% for the 2019/20 tax year, and then fall to 2% in 2020/21.